ChauhanOO7/News2Day-admin/README.md

-# How to start with News2Day-admin application:
+# How to start with News2Day-admin application in your local machine:

 1. Clone the Git Repository:
 Clone the Git repository containing the React application code to your local machine.
 Use the git clone command followed by the repository URL: